Cost of Living in Jamaica

 Will I save money living in Jamaica?

 "Living in Jamaica may provide cost savings compared to living in the United States.
 Depending on the area in Jamaica, rent and food costs can be drastically lower than in many parts of the United States.
 Jamaica's tropical climate means that energy costs for air conditioning and heating are not a major expense.
-Additionally, health care costs, automotive expenses and property taxes may be lower in Jamaica," wrote a person living in Jamaica.
+Additionally, health care costs, automotive expenses and property taxes may be lower in Jamaica," explained one expat living in Jamaica.

 What is the average cost of housing in Jamaica?